edgrc/Hypixel-Automatisation-Skyblock/README.md

 The script 1 is searching items with different parameters and copying the ingame link awction.
-The script 2 is pasting the link in the game and buying (id it works) the awction.
+The script 2 is pasting the link in the game and buying the awction(if it works and if the awction is not already buy)